-Apple Keyboard review
+Apple Keyboard full review

 The new aluminium iMac (reviewed here) was met with applause from the Macworld team, not least because of the new, thinner styling.